sirisian/ecmascript-types/decorators.md

 The following `<Context>Reflection` types define the data that is returned when reflecting a specific target.
 When reflecting a `class` one can access the `name`, `type`, and `metadata`.

+Every `type` field below holds a type object - interned by structural identity, the same value `Reflect.typeOf` returns for a value of that type.
+Those type objects are opaque to property access; to walk a type's own structure (a union's arms, an array's element and extent, an object type's properties, a function's overload signatures) reflect it with the `Reflect.Type` context defined at the end of this section. `Reflect.Type` is the one reflection target that is not also a decorator context - a bare type expression carries no decorator - so it appears in the reflection structures and `getReflection` signatures but not in the replacement, `addInitializer`, or decorator-context tables.

 ### Class

 ```js